8832/cse15l-lab-reports/Lab3.md

 * The symptom, as the output of running the tests Below shows the output of running the tests.
-The failure of the test case with a non-empty array as an innput is the symptom.
+The failure of the test case with a non-empty array as an input is the symptom.
 ```
 saras@Sara MINGW64 ~/Documents/CSE12/lab3 (main)
 $ javac -cp ".;lib/hamcrest-core-1.3.jar;lib/junit-4.13.2.jar" *.java